sm8450-mainline/pmaports/.gitlab/issue_templates/Default.md

 <!--
 	Thank you for using postmarketOS!
-In order to speed up process of resolving your issue, we would like you to fill in the following :
+In order to speed up process of resolving your issue, we would like you to fill in the following form.

+	*** NOTE FOR CONFIDENTIAL ISSUES: ***
+	A lot of people can read confidential pmaports issues!
+If you want to submit something that only the postmarketOS Core Team can see, write to team@postmarketos.org
+	instead of opening an issue here!
 -->
 ### Describe your issue
 #### What's the expected behaviour?